My-KWin-Scripts/selective-virtual-desktops/README.md

 Configuration
 =============
 Configuration is very simple.
-Just add a comma separated list of displays that should be enebled for Virtual Desktops.
+Just add a comma separated list of displays that should be enabled for Virtual Desktops.

 ![Configuration](assets/images/config.png)